vishalshar/CachingLibrary/README.txt

 More Effective: It will be very effective if the insert query are less and retrieve queries are more.
 This will serve the purpose of the cache.
 Example calling hasUserLoggedInWithin24 1000 times and calling UseJustLoggedIn 0 times.

-Q- Why the cache will be more effective under some scenarios and less effective under others.
-A- Two scenarios explained above tells us in some condition cache can be very effective and in some least effective.
-Cache reasons its very effective in second scenario is because it will reduce the number of time we get the results from DB.
-Getting the results from DB is an expensive task.
-Caching helps in reducing that cost.
-If cache is not used properly then it leads to inefficiency because then ur waiting space and computation cost.